How To Grow Your Gym Business

 Get gym insurance with Protectivity

-However, you choose to grow your gym business, you’ll need good insurance to protect your financial standing and business assets.
+However, you choose to grow your gym or personal trainer business, you’ll need good insurance to protect your financial standing and business assets.
 This is especially the case if you employ staff, as you’ll need to have employer’s liability insurance in place.

 For more than 25 years, Protectivity has been providing gym insurance policies to businesses just like yours.
 Our cover includes Public Liability, Business Interruption Cover, Employers’ Liability and Buildings & Contents Cover, so however big and successful your business becomes, you can operate with confidence that you’re protected against the unforeseen.
 Our policies can also cover gyms that are open 24 hours a day.